2004 – 2015

 During these eleven years, Pramek released over 180 Youtube instructional videos, a dozen full-length instructional videos, as well as first-of-their-kind PDF manuals.

 In Matt’s own words:

 2015 – 2016

 In over a decade Pramek had experienced incredible growth.
-The system had grown from a martial art method to an international training organization.
-The principles of Pramek, it’s application of science, and the CLM, had led the system to become a name in the martial art, fitness, and tactical world.
+The system had grown from a martial art method to an international training organization with clubs in more than 30 US states and 10 countries.
+The principles of Pramek, it’s application of science, and the CLM, began leading the martial art, fitness, and tactical world.

 Matt began to step back…the system needed to breath, it’s size needed to consolidate, the organization needed equilibrium.